Travel Insurance – everything you need to know!

 This benefit provides for your additional expenses to return to, or resume your trip, if it was unexpectedly cancelled, disrupted or delayed.

-If you find that you won’t be able to arrive as planned at your destination due to your transport being cancelled, delayed, shortened or diverted, you may be able claim for the expenses you incur, to book another form of transport to get you to where you need to be.
+If you are travelling to attend a special event and you find that you won’t be able to arrive as planned due to your transport being cancelled, delayed, shortened or diverted, you may be able claim for the expenses you incur, to book another form of transport to get you to where you need to be.

 No one wants to die while they travel, however this is an unforeseen tragedy that sometimes does occur.
 If this does happen, this benefit will pay out a lump sum to your estate.

 If you’ve lost your income because you were injured overseas and not able to do your usual work upon your return home, this benefit will help to ease some of the financial strain.

 Make sure you protect these valuable items, but if they are stolen, lost or fraudulently used, this benefit will cover some of the replacement costs or loss that you incur.